media we like - May 2026

 Water Skiing class took place in a new Sport Haven ski boat with Grandpa at the helm.
 He would pull Robert every day until he finally got up and was able to easily circumvent the lake.
 Again there was a lot of gurgling going on.
 Ski class taught him that perseverance opens up new experiences.

-George and Phil Cutting helped me piece this story together.
-I asked them both to define HATETOQUIT in their own words & experience:
+My Dad's cousins George and Phil Cutting helped me piece this story together.
+I asked them to define HATETOQUIT means in their own words:

 George: